Where are the hidden opportunities?

 Revolut meanwhile has added a new pop-up touting the feature on their website, while their social feeds have been taken over by the crypto announcement and launch today.

-article we dug into the success of Revolut’s customer acquisition but noted the challenging economics they face with a model of cross-selling other financial services.
-You can read that here.
+We love the timing – we previously dug into the success of Revolut’s customer acquisition but noted the challenging economics they face with a model of cross-selling other financial services.